Fintech Association of Sri Lanka

+Fintech meetup of the Asia-Pacific Executives Forum held in collaboration with FASL at Hilton Colombo in November 2018.

+The presidents of the Fintech Association of Sri Lanka and the Singapore FinTech Association exchanging a memorandum of understanding at Mandarin Oriental, Singapore in April 2019, witnessed by an assistant governor of the Central Bank of Sri Lanka and representatives of other organisations.

+In 2022, the Fintech Association of Sri Lanka (FASL) participated as a community partner at the Singapore FinTech Festival.

-FinTech Association of Sri Lanka (FASL) is an independent, not-for-profit cross-industry organisation representing Sri Lankan and the global FinTech community to support the development, innovation and investment in the FinTech sector.
+FinTech Association of Sri Lanka (FASL) is an independent, not-for-profit organization representing the fintech community in Sri Lanka and fostering connections with the global fintech sector.

 FASL is closely collaborating with the Central Bank of Sri Lanka (CBSL) on fintech-related issues; and a number of fintech events related to FASL were represented by CBSL.

 History

-Establishing ‘Fintech Association of Sri Lanka’ was initiated at the ‘Fintech Meetup’ of the ‘Asia-Pacific Executives Forum’ which was held at Hilton Colombo in 2018; where the Central Bank of Sri Lanka Assistant Governor also participated and delivered a speech on regulatory role of Central Bank on Fintech.
+Establishing 'Fintech Association of Sri Lanka' was initiated at the 'Fintech Meetup' of the 'Asia-Pacific Executives Forum' which was held at Hilton Colombo in July 2018; where the Central Bank of Sri Lanka Assistant Governor Ananda Jayalath also participated and delivered a speech on regulatory role of Central Bank on Fintech.

 Governance

 FASL is governed by an executive committee that consists of a president, vice president, general secretary and other committee members.
 The executive committee is advised by an advisory board consisting of industry experts.